harveymmangisa1/studio/USER_GUIDE.md

 ## 6. Reports

-StockPaEasy provides several financial reports to help you understand your business performance.
+paeasybooks provides several financial reports to help you understand your business performance.

 *   **Profit & Loss Statement:** Shows your revenue, costs, and profit over a selected period.
 *   **Balance Sheet:** Provides a snapshot of your company's assets, liabilities, and equity.